Getting Started

 nuxtEmailRenderer: {

-// Custom emails directory (default: '/emails')
+// Custom emails directory (default: auto-detects app/emails or emails)

 emailsDir: "/src/email-templates",